 Board a Scenic Space-Ship through Europe and experience an all-inclusive luxury cruise that inspires you, and fires your senses.
 You can look forward to luxuriously appointed suites with a queen-size Scenic Slumber Bed, L'Occitane amenities and Mac mini infotainment system.

 A choice of up to six dining options, a butler for each and every guest, unlimited complimentary beverages, as well as an in-suite mini bar.
 Choose the exclusive sightseeing activities that interest you, and that move at your pace and handpicked experiences, exclusive to Scenic guests.

-Scenic Eclipse sets the standard in ocean cruising in terms of technology, size and luxury.
-Designed to deliver the ultimate experience of a lifetime for only 228 guests, the Scenic Eclipse takes ocean cruising to a whole new level – marrying luxury, discovery and safety, and giving guests the opportunity to explore above and beyond what was previously imaginable.
+Scenic Eclipse I and Scenic Eclipse II set the standard in ocean cruising in terms of technology, size and luxury.
+Designed to deliver the ultimate experience of a lifetime for only 228 guests, the Scenic Eclipse fleet take marry luxury, discovery and safety and give guests the opportunity to explore above and beyond what was previously imaginable.

-Scenic's true luxury is all-inclusive including your transfers and tips, your exclusive shore excursions including Zodiacs, kayaks, e-bikes, and even your mini-bar, you won’t have to worry about money at all.
+Scenic's true luxury is all-inclusive including your transfers and gratuities, your exclusive shore excursions including zodiacs, kayaks, e-bikes, and even your mini-bar, you won’t have to worry about money at all.

 Scenic's diverse range of Freechoice activities tailor each trip to your interests.
 Discover charming towns and friendly locals, immense and breathtaking landscapes from all the corners of the globe with Scenic.

 Yes, you can read more about Scenic Club here.
 Your Global Journeys Consultant will help you with any questions you have about this.